+A statewide, multimedia Merchant Education Campaign was held last June.
 Both the Department of Revenue and DBHDD have issued press releases on tobacco enforcement efforts in Georgia related to limiting youth access to tobacco products and the consequences of selling these products illegally.

 The state continues to have a working collaboration with the Georgia Association of Convenience Stores.
 The association has continued to provide county trainings of the "We Card" Program.
-A media campaign, consisting of televised and radio messages, is utilized to raise the level of awareness of tobacco access laws among merchants as well as the general public in the state and the legal age for sale of tobacco products.
+A media campaign, consisting of televised and radio messages, as well as social media was run to raise the level of awareness of tobacco access laws among merchants as well as the general public in the state about the legal age for sale of tobacco products.
+Our 'Synar Tobacco Prevention' Facebook page remains up year-round.

-OPSP continues to fund community-based organizations across the state: 134 in FFY 2010, within one of DBHDD's five geographic regions.
+OPSP continues to fund community-based organizations across the state: 134 in 2010, within each of DBHDD's six geographic regions.
 The prevention and reduction of tobacco use and the purchase of tobacco products by minors are the focus of 104 of 134 of these current prevention providers.
 Some providers, such as the Christian Education Center and Learn to Grow's Health Education Awareness and Research on Tobacco (HEART) coalition, focus on health literacy on tobacco through Students Working Against Tobacco (SWAT.)

-Georgia's 12 local (DFCC) coalitions and other groups continue to be staunch supporters of programs to reduce youth access to tobacco products, and they have been active in the acquisition of technical assistance to support their work, often calling upon state office staff to conduct trainings and offer technical guidance in these initiatives.
+Georgia's seven local (DFCC) coalitions and other groups continue to be staunch supporters of programs to reduce youth access to tobacco products, and they have been active in the acquisition of technical assistance to support their work, often calling upon state office staff to conduct trainings and offer technical guidance in these initiatives.

-Georgia's annual Red Ribbon Planning & Resource Guide is used as a vehicle for community involvement in merchant education.
-A copy of a one-page insert is attached to this document.
+Georgia's annual Red Ribbon Planning & Resource Guide was used again as a vehicle for community involvement in merchant education.
+A copy of a one-page insert is attached to the hard copy of this document.
 This was seen as a way to obtain wider reach within Georgia communities to build awareness about both tobacco and alcohol sale laws.

-d.
-Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey? ⊠ Yes □ No
+f.
+Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey? ⊠ Yes □ No g.
+Please describe the relationship between the State's Synar program and the Food and Drug Administration-funded enforcement program:

-If "Yes" to 5d, please describe the State's procedure for minimizing risk of bias to the survey results:
+If "Yes" to 5f, please describe the State's procedure for minimizing risk of bias to the survey results from retailers alerting each other to the presence of the survey teams: